Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Results

 \subsection{Can LLMs use deduction rules other than modus ponens?}

 We first evaluate whether LLMs ``know'' all deduction rules (Table \ref{fig:deduction_rules}) when provided with corresponding CoT prompts.
 For each deduction rule, we independently and identically generate 8 in-context examples and one test example, and prompt the model to answer the test example.
 We run each experiment for 100 trials and measure the accuracy of the output proofs.
 The accuracies are shown in the top chart of Figure~\ref{fig:rule_accuracies}.
+We emphasize that the $\Delta$ proof accuracies in the bottom row of the figure should be interpreted in comparison with the accuracies in the top row (e.g. for some rules, the zero $\Delta$ accuracy for FLAN-T5 is due to zero absolute accuracy).
+For clarity, we provide the same plots using absolute accuracy rather than $\Delta$ accuracy in Section~\ref{sec:absolute_accuracy}.

 In general, most models are able to use each deduction rule reasonably well, with \textsc{GPT-3.5} performing the best.
 Similar to prior studies \citep{DBLP:journals/corr/abs-2211-09110}, we do not observe a strong correlation between model size and performance.
 LLaMA performs comparably to PaLM, despite being smaller.
 FLAN-T5 is smaller and performs reasonably on implication and conjunction elimination, but is not able to learn the other deduction rules.